cycloptux/GiselleBot-Documentation/docs/source/technical-and-security.rst

 Technical & Security Background
 *******************************

 Other than being a developer, I work as an IT Security Analyst for a big IT company (10K+ employees) in the Telecom & Media industry.
-This security background also drove a lot of choices during the bot development and deployment, which will be listed and descripted in this page.
+This security background also drove a lot of choices during the bot development and deployment, which will be listed and described in this page.

 ....